zammad/zammad-admin-documentation/manage-scheduler.rst

 .. warning:: While it is possible to delegate scheduler permissions to normal agents with the ``admin/scheduler`` permission, it is inadvisable to do so.
 Malicious agents could use a scheduler to access tickets in restricted groups (by moving them to a non-restricted group) or to delete arbitrary tickets.

+..
+Hint:: When sending E-Mails, you can use variables to make them more dynamic.
+Learn more about :ref:`system_variables`.

 Add a new scheduler
 ===================